St Martin: The Jewel of the Three Valleys

-With fabulous skiing AND being a critically-acclaimed foodie paradise, it’s a real hidden gem amongst the big name resorts of Val Thorens, Courchevel and Meribel.
+The jewel in the rather sparkly crown of the Three Valleys ski area, St Martin de Belleville is a charmingly quaint mountain village.
+With fabulous skiing AND a critically-acclaimed foodie paradise, it’s a real hidden gem amongst the big name resorts of Val Thorens, Courchevel and Meribel.

 The baroque church and snow-topped roofs of St Martin lie at the gateway to the Belleville Valley.
-At 1450m, this picturesque resort is at the same altitude as neighbouring Méribel, thus enjoying a good coverage of snow with skiing up to 3300m.
+At 1450m, this picturesque resort is at the same altitude as neighbouring Méribel.
+Thus enjoying a good coverage of snow with skiing up to 3300m.

 Nowhere else can you wallow in a traditional alpine village and still be within such easy reach of the huge expanse of skiing that the Three Valleys has to offer.

 St Martin de Belleville is also a true foodie’s paradise.
 Winning ‘Best Gastronomic Resort of the Year‘ in the 2016 World Snow Awards.
 With Michelin stars galore, and fabulously rustic farms producing incredible cheeses, there’s a huge range of gourmet opportunities to explore during your stay.

 With a small (but perfectly formed) selection of low-key, civilised drinking establishments, a rowdy après-ski resort this is not!
 The emphasis is on relaxed drinks with friends, in a bar where you can hear each other speak.
 Though there is some live music to be found during the week.
 You can ask your host for details or read our Bars & Restaurants page.